jaymedeerwester/codeky-final-project/readme.txt

 Features:
 1. Create a responsive menu with CSS
 2. Run PageSpeed Insights from google.com get a score of 60 or better: https://pagespeed.web.dev/analysis/https-github-com-jaymedeerwester-codeky-final-project-index-html/fh8ignpus1?form_factor=mobile
-3. Add your own transition animation(s) to an element on hover
+3. Add your own transition animation(s) to an element on hover: submit a photo button at bottom of index page under flex gallery